 It is perfectly natural to be nervous about the future, especially when it is so unknown.
 The night before I flew to London, I was a nervous wreck!
 I could not get any sleep because I was so anxious about my big adventure ahead.
 Would I have a good time?
-Was I making the right academic decision to study abroad?
+Was studying abroad the right academic decision?
 Will my host family like me?
 The answer to all of these is YES!

 In the days leading up to your trip:

 You have no doubt spent hours planning out your opportunity to study abroad.
 From running around your home campus to get pre-departure approval and to packing last-minute things, you have done a lot to prepare for this moment.
 As hard as it sounds (trust me, I know how easy it is to get lost in the hustle and bustle!), breathe deeply and enjoy all of these little moments leading up to your departure.

 A simple way to ease your mind before heading to the airport is to double-check that your suitcase is within your airline’s baggage weight requirements.
 A simple bathroom scale can at least give you an estimate about how much your bag weighs.

 If you have a smartphone, you can usually download your airline’s app and “Check In” through your phone.
 Then, you can have your boarding pass electronically and get updates about your flight in real time.

 Depending on where you are flying from, you are most likely taking a “red eye” to your host country.
 This means that if you leave in the afternoon, you will most likely land sometime in the morning at your host country.
 For me, my flight left around 4 PM from Los Angeles, CA and I landed in London around 10:30 AM.
 I made a point of closing my eyes around 8 PM on the plane (4 AM London time) so that it would be easier for me to somewhat acclimate to the time change.
 Jet lag is real, so make sure to rest and drink plenty of water on the plane!

 5. Have courage.